Building Virtues

 The campaign supports a very special project and is separate from the regular Mass collections.
 The parish is grateful for all donations it receives throughout the year.
 Your generous weekly contributions are needed every week for regular operating expenses and are not designated for capital improvements or repairs.
 Ideally, the parish's ordinary income should be at least equal to its ordinary expenses (utilities, supplies, services, employee salary and benefits, insurance, etc.).
 Capital projects are considered extraordinary expenses that need additional funding.

-How can I make my pledge?
+How can I make my donation?

 I'm not able to make a significant financial gift but want to contribute.
 What can I do?